 - Weight loss: Looking for an effective weight loss strategy?
 Turn your body into a ketosis machine.
 Ketosis is all about burning your stored fat, so it promotes weight loss while preserving muscle mass.
 Many studies show that activating ketosis boosts losing weight.
 (1),(2),(3)

-- Brain health: Ketones have neuroprotective properties; they provide energy to your brain, reduce neuroinflammation, and lower the stress of your brain cells.
-As you age, you will be less likely to develop neurodegenerative diseases such as Alzheimer’s through maintaining high level of ketones, in other terms, ketosis.
+- Brain health: Ketones have neuroprotective properties; they provide energy to your brain, reduce neuroinflammation, and lower the stress on your brain cells.
+As you age, you will be less likely to develop neurodegenerative diseases such as Alzheimer’s through maintaining a high level of ketones, in other terms, ketosis.
 (5) Autophagy of the old and damaged cells is also important to protect you from neurodegenerative disorders.

 How do I get into ketosis?

 Simply put, you must have consumed all your stored glycogen to enter the ketosis phase.
 Once your glycogen level is depleted, your body starts breaking down fat and generating ketones to get energy.
-Extended periods of hunger, special diets and regular exercise can speed this process.

 No food offers a golden ticket for entering ketosis.
 However, by including certain foods in your daily meals, you can easily adapt to a ketosis diet and benefit from the perks of ketosis more quickly: